econoalchemist/COLDCARD-Paranoid/README.md

   <img width="669" height="425" src="Assets/Sparrow47.png">
 </p>

-With Sparrow Wallet launched, navigate to `File` > `Preferences` then click on the <kbd>Server</kbd> tab on the left-hand side.
+Ensure that you have your Tor browser open and connected.
+Also launch Sparrow Wallet and then navigate to `File` > `Preferences` then click on the <kbd>Server</kbd> tab on the left-hand side.
 Click on the <kbd>Private Electrum</kbd> tab for the `Server Type` then paste the `.onion` URL and enter the port number.
 Test the network connection from Sparrow Wallet.
 If it’s good, you should see the green check mark next to <kbd>Test Connection</kbd> and some information populated in the dialog box below that.
 Then you can close that window.

 <p align="center">
   <img width="950" height="713" src="Assets/Sparrow0.png">